 This being an American answer to Schrader’s transcendental filmmaking heroes, the third act swerves into violent action (where the echoes of Taxi Driver are most evident) but even this doesn’t follow any expected narrative track.
 Schrader remains with Toller’s psychological and spiritual journey and Hawke, giving the most controlled and introspective performance of his career, offers a character who is at once tabula rasa, tormented soul, and wounded loner who has driven away all emotional contact yet yearns for human connection in his visions.
 First Reformed will surely frustrate audiences expecting a more conventionally expressive psychological drama.
 Personal, introspective, and austere, it puts demands on the viewer to engage with it in ways many American audiences simply aren’t used to.
 Perhaps that is Schrader’s most meaningful affinity with the works of Dreyer and Bresson and Tarkovsky: challenging viewers to delve past the surfaces and narrative expectations and grapple with the ideas and themes and serenity of the filmmaking style.

-Also on Blu-ray and DVD from Lionsgate, with commentary by the always articulate filmmaker Paul Schrader and the featurette “Discernment: Contemplating First Reformed.”
+The Blu-ray and DVD editions from Lionsgate, feature commentary by the always articulate filmmaker Paul Schrader and the featurette “Discernment: Contemplating First Reformed.”
 The Blu-ray edition also features a bonus digital copy of the film.